jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 ## Bruges

 One of the main reasons I stopped in Bruges was a film called [In Bruges](https://www.imdb.com/title/tt0780536/) that I watched for the first time a couple of months ago.
 In the film it is depicted as a small town with medieval architecture, and that is true.
-I didn't realize Bruges was actually a fairly popular tourist destination, and there was a decent amount of people roaming around town when I was exploring, especially around the [belfry.](https://en.wikipedia.org/wiki/Belfry_of_Bruges)
+I didn't realize Bruges was actually a fairly popular tourist destination though, and there was a decent amount of people roaming around town when I was exploring, especially around the [belfry.](https://en.wikipedia.org/wiki/Belfry_of_Bruges)

 ***